Rezwan66/shaikh-selego-technical-test-2/README.md

 - Overall, the codebase follows quite a complex architecture but adheres to best practices.
 - However, I think that there were some challenges faced during development, particularly in handling data structures and managing state updates efficiently.
 - Further optimization and refactoring may help to improve performance and maintainability in the long run.
-- One major bug was related to the login issue, where a signed up user is unable to login using their Username and Password.
-But this has inaccessible to me because of the complexity and abstract manner of the signin and signup pages` code.
+- One major bug was related to the login functionality, where a signed up user is unable to login using their Username and Password.
+Despite recognizing the problem, I encountered difficulty in resolving it due to the complexity and abstract nature of the signin and signup pages' code.
+While I was unable to address this issue directly, I remain committed and want to collaborate to find a solution.

 ---